-Surveyed offline MSMEs reported using face-to-face interactions to conduct key business activities at a higher rate than other offline interactions methods, like telephone calls/SMS or paper-based methods about which they were asked:
+Offline MSMEs reported using face-to-face interactions to conduct key business activities at a higher rate than other offline interactions methods, like telephone calls/SMS or paper-based methods:

-87% of offline MSMEs reported that they used face-to-face methods to ${\bf communicate\ with\ customers\ }$ in the past 30
+87% of offline MSMEs reported that they used face-to-face methods to communicate with customers in the past 30

-11% of offline MSMEs reported that they used telephone calls, SMS or text messages to communicate with customers in the past 30 days xxi Difference between use of digital tools to sell goods and services in the past year and prior to COVID-19 is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+11% of offline MSMEs reported that they used telephone calls, SMS or text messages to communicate with customers in the past 30 days xviii Difference between use of digital tools to sell goods and services in the past year and in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-69% of offline MSMEs reported that they used face-to-face to market to customers in the past 30 days xxiii Difference between use of digital tools to sell goods and services in the past year and in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+69% of offline MSMEs reported that they used face-to-face to market to customers in the past 30 days xvi Difference between use of digital tools to sell goods and services in the past year and prior to COVID-19 is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-8% of offline MSMEs reported that they used telephone calls, SMS or text messages to market to customers in the past 30 days

-Difference between use of social media to sell goods and services in the past year and prior to COVID-19 is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+8% of offline MSMEs reported that they used telephone calls, SMS or text messages to market to customers in the past 30 days xvii Difference between use of social media to sell goods and services in the past year and prior to COVID-19 is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-Surveyed MSMEs reported ever having difficulty with customer and supplier-facing business activities and other external communications at a higher rate than other back-end business functions:xxiv
+Surveyed MSMEs reported ever having difficulty with customer and supplier facing business activities and other external communications at a higher rate than other back-end business functions:xix

-20% of MSMEs reported ever having difficulty marketing to customers

-20% of MSMEs reported ever having difficulty communicating with customers

-20% of MSMEs reported ever having difficulty communicating with suppliers

-16% of MSMEs reported ever having difficulty doing customer research
+20% of MSMEs reported ever having difficulty marketing to customers 20% of MSMEs reported ever having difficulty communicating with customers 20% of MSMEs reported ever having difficulty communicating with suppliers 16% of MSMEs reported ever having difficulty doing customer research